After a porn relapse, self-talk can become harsh very quickly.

 - Holding yourself accountable without holding yourself hostage

-1. Mindful Acknowledgment
+1. Mindful acknowledgment

 See the relapse clearly, without exaggeration or avoidance.
 "I watched porn last night after a stressful day.
 I feel disappointed and frustrated."